Fraxel can help treat and reduce your Surgical Scars after Plastic Surgery

 - What is your nutrition or day to day diet like?

-- Do you have any allergies, such as to topical skincare, food, heat, pollens or perfumes?
+- Have you got any allergies, such as to topical skincare, food, heat, pollens or perfumes?

 - Do you use anything topically on your skin (e.g. active ingredients such as retinol products or peels)?

-- Do you have a history of breakouts or acne in the skin?
+- Have you got a history of breakouts or acne in the skin?

 - Are you on any medications?